Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 The Engage Zero may have an hourglass figure, but she’s still recognizably a Gundam

 It still has some of the traditional Gundam traits.
-It’s got the classic color scheme, the chest vents, the V-Fin, and the traditional weapon set.
+It’s got the classic color scheme, the chest vents, the V-Fin, and the basic weapon set.
 But no other UC Gundam design has legs that are quite that long and blocky.
 None of them have a face that looks quite so long and dagger-like.
-None of them have a backpack that’s quite so big and wide, or a shield that’s quite so narrow, or a rifle that’s quite so long relative to the MS’ body.
+And none of them have a backpack that’s quite so big and wide, or a shield that’s quite so narrow, or a rifle that’s quite so long relative to the mobile suit’s body.

-Heck, I’d argue that even its successor, the Double Zeta, looks more like a traditional Gundam design than the Zeta does:
+Heck, I’d argue that even its successor, the Double Zeta, looks more like a traditional Gundam design:

 I haven’t built the Double Zeta, so you’ll have to settle for this lineart

-For another example, it’s backpack is essentially just the suit’s wings for when it’s in Wave Rider mode.
-And I even think you could argue that it’s thin, narrow head is shaped the way it is so that it can more easily tuck down into the chest during its transformation.
+Furthermore, it’s backpack is essentially just the suit’s wings for when it’s in Wave Rider mode.
+And I even think you could argue that it’s thin, narrow head is shaped the way it is so that it can more easily tuck down into the chest during the transformation.

 I’m not going to say that you should love the Zeta - I myself have needed years and years for the design to start to grow on me - but I’ve come to appreciate the fact that it’s an example of form following function.